Composition 1: Expository Writing

 3. Rewrite and expand any previous essay.
 If you choose this option, your revised, expanded essay must conform to the requirements of this Essay #6 assignment, and you must do additional research (at least 2 outside sources altogether).
 It must be a persuasive essay (taking a stand and offering supporting evidence), it must be at least 4-5 pages in length, and it must include sources from our text as well as at least 2 outside sources.
 In addition, if you submit a rewrite, you must also turn in the previous, graded version of the paper (the original with my comments and grade on it).
 If you do not have your original, previously graded paper, then you may NOT choose this rewrite option.

 BE SURE YOU BRING YOUR TEXTBOOK TO THIS OPEN BOOK EXAM.

 The final is an in-class essay exam.
-You will receive three essay questions based on three different topics.
+You will receive several essay questions based on different topics.
 You will choose one topic to write on.
 The topics will be drawn from readings and films discussed in the second half of the semester (since the midterm).
-During the exam, you may use your textbook (Seeing & Writing 4), your syllabus (for a list of the readings we’ve done and films we’ve seen), and a dictionary (if you wish).
-No class notes may be used, and all electronic devices must be silenced and put away completely during the exam.
+During the exam, you may use your textbook (The New World Reader), your syllabus (for a list of the readings we’ve done and films we’ve seen), and a dictionary (if you wish).
+No class notes may be used, no outside sources, and all electronic devices must be silenced and put away during the exam.

 ü È ¸ 9 þ